-As BankCom celebrated its 60 years of service, the Bank forged or renewed collaboration with strategic technology partners in 2023 and marked a pivotal milestone in executing its technology strategy aligned with its overall business goal of growth.
+Collaboration with strategic technology partners was forged or renewed in 2023 as this year marked a pivotal milestone in executing its technology strategy aligned with the overall business goals of growth as BankCom celebrates its 60 years of service.

-Some of the key highlights of the digital transformation projects include the implementation kickoff of its next generation core banking system with Infosys Finacle that will run on IBM's LinuxOne platform, deployment of

-NCR automated teller and cash recycling machines, the upgrading of its Corporate Internet Banking system with Solutions Exchange Inc., and the expansion of the platform of BPC Technologies to include Fraud Management, and the use of 'greener' servers, laptops and desktop computers of Lenovo, to name a few.
+Key highlights of the digital transformation projects include the implementation kickoff of BankCom's next generation corebanking system with Infosys' Finacle that will run on IBM's LinuxOne platform, deployment of NCR automated teller and cash recycling machines, the upgrading of its Corporate Internet Banking system with Solutions Exchange Inc., the expansion of the platform of BPC Technologies to include Fraud Management, to name a few.
 All these initiatives are aimed at improving operational efficiencies, enhancing customer experience, and driving growth and innovation.

 Cybersecurity and Risk Management remain to be a priority IT investment to mitigate threats and ensure data protection and compliance with regulations.
 Performance Metrics and indicators related to IT performance, such as system uptime, response times, and user satisfaction including client facing systems were closely monitored for improvement.
-IT Talent Development and Management required innovation as well for retention and skills development through training opportunities and handson skills enhancement.
-The journey on data maturity continues to improve from awareness to proficiency as transactional data are harnessed for actionable insights.
+IT Talent Development and Management required innovation as well for retention and skills development through training opportunities and hands-on skills enhancement.
+The journey on data maturity continues levelling up from awareness to proficiency as transactional data are harnessed for actionable insights.

-Definitely, the Bank will continue to leverage technologies to stay competitive and achieve strategic objectives.
+Definitely, BankCom will continue to leverage technologies to stay competitive and achieve strategic objectives.